coffeecodeconverter/DocStrip/README.md

 simple .exe for windows only,

-batch-process PDFs and strips them to plain text.
+batch-process PDFs or Word Documents, and strips them to plain text.
 Allows you to quickly add multiple files and folders to build a "source list" which is then used to iterate through and build a "File list" to convert to plain text.
 Searches sub-folders recursively.

-Currenlty only supports PDF's and .TXT
+Currenlty only supports PDF's .DOCX and .TXT

 the purpose of this application is to automate the process of preparing documents for vector embeddings.